prismhead26/passwordGenerator/README.md

-# passwordGenerator README unfinished
+# Password Generator

 ## Description

-The main goal of this project is to create a codebase that follows accessibility standards, so that the site is optimized for search engines.
-And it makes certain that people with disabilities can access the website.
+The main goal of this project is to create create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+It will also have a clean and polished, responsive user interface that adapts to multiple screen sizes.
 <br>
-After completion of the project, I have a better understanding of the git "flow" process as well as using pseudocode to break down and manage the project into managable segments.
-I also learned some better ways to write the CSS, thus making the code easier to read and more modular!
+After completion of the project, I have a better understanding on declaring/calling variables, functions, if-statemtns, ternary operators and for loops.
+I also learned some better ways to write the JavaScript, thus making the code easier to read and more modular!

 ## Table of Contents